nihal-ud-din/draggable-doc/README.md

-# using REACTJS and Tailwind framework
+# Using ReactJS and Tailwind framework

 <br>
 In this repo, Draggable icon based on ReactJS and Tailwind framework are available.